 PLEASE NOTE: DMin applications must be submitted at least three months in advance of the formation of a new cohort.
 The next cohort begins in August 2020.
 Please note that a new cohort begins in August of every second year (new cohorts begin in every even-numbered year, such as 2020).

 WELCOME to the Doctor of Ministry degree in Contextual and Practical Theology (with an option to specialize in rural ministry and community development)

-The Doctor of Ministry (DMin) program is designed as a professional degree with a concentration in Community Development.
+The Doctor of Ministry (DMin) program is designed as a professional degree.

 The DMin is a creation of the member schools of the Saskatoon Theological Union (STU):

 - The College of Emmanuel and St. Chad,

 - St. Andrew's College.

 While the program is jointly administered by the schools of the STU, students apply to the program through the school of their choice – either Lutheran Theological Seminary or St. Andrew’s College.
 Degrees are granted by either of these two schools.

 The DMin program is accredited by the Association of Theological Schools in North America.

 Students who complete this program will have the following skills and abilities: